Counterfactual Credit Assignment in Model-Free Reinforcement Learning: Related work

-Both \cite{andrychowicz2017hindsight} and \cite{rauber2017hindsight} leverage the idea of using hindsight information to learn goal-conditioned policies. \cite{hung2019optimizing} leverage attention-based systems and episode memory to perform long term credit assignment; however, their estimator will in general be biased. \cite{arjona2019rudder} also addresses the problem of long-term credit assignment by redistributing delayed rewards earlier in the episode; their approach still fundamentally uses time as a proxy for credit.
+Both \citet{andrychowicz2017hindsight} and \citet{rauber2017hindsight} leverage the idea of using hindsight information to learn goal-conditioned policies. \citet{hung2019optimizing} leverages attention-based systems and episode memory to perform long term credit assignment; however, their estimator will in general be biased. \citet{ferret2019credit} looks at the question of transfer learning in RL and leverages transformers to derive a heuristic to perform reward shaping. \citet{arjona2019rudder} also addresses the problem of long-term credit assignment by redistributing delayed rewards earlier in the episode but their approach still fundamentally uses time as a proxy for credit.